Introduction to Bluebeam Revu

 Note: Some vector content may not be selectable, such as SHX font.

 8. Export PDFs to Word or Excel format

 You can bring your PDF back to Microsoft® Word Or Excel® by going to File > Export and then pick your preferred export file type.
-This is especially useful if you need to make many changes to a text-based document but only have the PDF version.
+This is especially useful if you need to make any changes to a text-based document but only have the PDF version.

 9. Collaborate with your project partner using Studio Project or Studio Sessions

 To get started, click on the Bluebeam Studio icon on the Panel Access and create a new account.
 Once logged in, you can use Studio Projects or Studio Sessions.
 Studio Projects is a single centralized location to store documents in the cloud.
-Studio Sessions let project teams review, mark up and update the same files at the same time, allowing partners worldwide to connect on the same set of documents.
+Studio Sessions let project teams review, mark up, and update the same files at the same time, allowing partners worldwide to connect on the same set of documents.

 10. Apply scales to your toolsets

 Go to the Tool Chest panel, choose the toolset you’d like to create a scale for, and select Properties > Set Scale.
 This allows your tools to automatically scale in relation to any calibrated drawing or viewport they are placed in.
 For example, a symbol in a toolset configured with a baseline scale of 1″ = 1′ becomes proportionately smaller when placed on a document set to 1″ = 10′ scale.

 11. Translate markup text